Meet the beloved former college coach tasked with staging the Australian Open in a pandemic

 It’s one of the biggest whoas ever in college sports, with a pinnacle on May 20, 2003, in Athens, Ga., when Illinois and Vanderbilt stood 3-3 pending Martin’s match.
 He served for that match at 6-4, 4-6, 5-4, went down the love-40 chasm, found deuce, lapsed into a fourth break point, ticked a forehand volley into the net on one championship point and creamed a forehand volley on another, then went to exult, then saw his opponent call it out, then heard the umpire overrule, then had assistant Bruce Berque come leaping into his arms.

 Somehow, players drawn to Illinois for the power of Tiley’s personality — Delic had thought the school must be in Chicago after emigrating at 13 from Bosnia to Jacksonville — had snared themselves a memory for good.
-“Oh my God,” said Delic, who reached an impressive No. 60 in the world and the 2009 Australian Open third round.
+“Oh, my God,” said Delic, who reached an impressive No. 60 in the world and the 2009 Australian Open third round.
 “People ask me: ‘What is your best tennis experience?
 Playing on Arthur Ashe at night?
 Or Rod Laver?’
 And I always go back to winning the NCAA title, the team title.”

 It’s a story of tennis coaching transcending tennis coaching to the utmost element of all coaching: humanity.
 So they remember the meticulous scripting of practices and the thank-you cards Tiley asked them to sign on the way back from road trips for host families, tournament officials and the like.
 They remember agreeing to wear the same thing on road trips — khakis, collared shirts — as a statement of team that stemmed from “planning, not from ordering,” as Delic put it.
 They remember they could call Tiley “even at 9:30 p.m. on a Tuesday” and find a “best friend,” as Martin put it.
 They remember “world-class people skills,” as Ram put it.